Deep Localization of Mixed Image Tampering Techniques: Introduction

 \subsection{CNN for Tampering Detection}

 With the increase in image data available, and the increase in efficiency of modern GPUs to handle bigger problems, there has been interest in the application of machine learning for image fraud detection.
 These more sophisticated techniques have been able to train a model to estimate the probability of the images feature map (or sub-image feature blocks) being tampered \cite{7045718}.
-Convolutional Neural Networks (CNN), are well suited for image tampering detection, and have been shown capable of detecting textures, noise, and resampling efficiently \cite{8014966} \cite{7113799} \cite{7965621} \cite{8456123} \cite{8456113}.
+Convolutional Neural Networks (CNN)s, are particularly well suited for image tampering detection due to their ability to automatically learn a combination of highly detailed or pixel-level features, unable to be detected by the human eye.
+They have been shown capable of detecting textures, noise, and resampling much more efficiently than classic techniques in a number of studies \cite{8014966} \cite{7113799} \cite{7965621} \cite{8456123} \cite{8456113}.

-With the increase in use of deep-learning for these highly diverse image tasks, it was then found that networks which are trained in object-detection can be be adapted to manipulation detection \cite{Zhou2018LearningRF}.
-Instead of proposing bounding boxes for objects of interest to localize the objects in the image, they localize the tampering artifacts by training on the manipulated dataset \cite{Zhou2018LearningRF}.